JSON Schema Mappings

 A conflict arises when a file, or a folder, or a pattern belongs to the scopes of two or more schemas.
 JetBrains Rider analyzes scopes in two modes:

-- Static Analysis detects conflicts in scopes of custom schemas.
+Static Analysis detects conflicts in scopes of custom schemas.
 If a conflict is detected, JetBrains Rider displays a warning in the Schema Details pane.
 To view the overlapping scopes, click the Show details link.
-JetBrains Rider shows a pop-up message where the conflicting scopes and schemas are listed:
+JetBrains Rider shows a popup with a message where the conflicting scopes and schemas are listed: